flancia-coop/doc.anagora.org/flancia-meet.md

       - [[will]] going back to [[browse as]], you could have the concept of adopting someone else's blocklist to trial it/help debug
       - fascist vs shitposter

--building "consensus" and group decision-making
+- building "consensus" and group decision-making
+    - proposal and asking if anybody strongly disagrees
+    - [[zebras]] are experimenting with ~five types of governance tools
-    -
+    - consensus vs. consent
+    - upranking as a case study
 - [[agora bot]]
 -